 Designation is not the same as approval or conditional approval.
 It’s simply a status that qualifies a drug company to receive the financial incentives mentioned above.
 Designation doesn’t mean FDA has approved or conditionally approved the drug.
 A drug company cannot sell, promote, or advertise a designated drug until it’s approved or, as in the case of PACCAL VET-CA1, conditionally approved.

-If you have questions or would like more information, please contact CVM’s Education & Outreach Staff at 240-276-9300 or AskCVM@fda.hhs.gov.
+If you have questions or want more information, please contact CVM’s Education & Outreach Staff at 240-402-7002 or AskCVM@fda.hhs.gov.

 - Freedom of Information Summary, Application for Conditional Approval, Application Number 141-422, for PACCAL VET-CA1.
 February 27, 2014.

 - Experimental Biosciences, Rice University – Structures and Functions of Microtubules (accessed May 21, 2014)

 - Rensselaer Polytechnic Institute – Microtubules (accessed May 21, 2014)